This is the room in the house where people fight the most

 In addition, only seven percent said they like to spend more time in the kitchen, while 65 percent chose the living room as their favorite place to spend time with people.

 A whopping 49 percent said the living room was their most important room, compared to just 17 percent who said it was the kitchen.
-Of all the rooms in the house, 30 percent of us would prioritize investing in the kitchen over any other space, a figure that rises to 74 percent for those with no open space.
+Of all the rooms in the house, 30 percent of us would prioritize investing in the kitchen over any other space, a figure that rises to 74 percent for those without an open space.
 Two-thirds of us (64 percent) don't have an open kitchen.

 A quarter (25 percent) also said the kitchen needed the most improvement of any room in the house, with the figure rising to a third (36 percent) of those who were generally unhappy with their home.
 Additionally, 36 percent said the kitchen requires the most maintenance, more than any other room in the home. /Telegraph/